otomazeli/lkJSON/README.md

 ####  changes:

 ```
+  v1.08 30/09/2021 * add support to datetime fields by introducing TlkJsonDateTime
   v1.07 06/11/2009 * fixed a bug in js_string - thanks to Andrew G. Khodotov
                    * fixed error with double-slashes - thanks to anonymous user
                    * fixed a BOM bug in parser, thanks to jasper_dale